 The Most Premier League Clean Sheets

-Earlier this season, David de Gea entered the top ten when it comes to clean sheets in the Premier League, but who holds the record overall?
+David de Gea has swiftly moved up the top ten when it comes to clean sheets in the Premier League, but who holds the record overall?
 We are here to save you searching around for the answer.

 It had not been expected that Čech would make an immediate impact at Stamford Bridge with Carlo Cudicini firmly established as number one heading into the 2004-2005 season.
 But an elbow injury to the Italian saw Čech emerge into a baptism of fire which the then 22-year-old was more than equal to: recording the first of his 202 clean sheets against Manchester United in a 1-0 victory which also marked Jose Mourinho’s first game in charge of the Blues.